Doric order: Temples

 The Temple of the Delians is a "peripteral" Doric order temple, the largest of three dedicated to Apollo on the island of Delos.
-It was begun in 478 BC and never completely finished.
+It was begun in 478 BC and never finished.
 During their period of independence from Athens, the Delians reassigned the temple to the island of Poros.
 It is "hexastyle", with six columns across the pedimented end and thirteen along each long face.
 All the columns are centered under a triglyph in the frieze, except for the corner columns.
 The plain, unfluted shafts on the columns stand directly on the platform (the stylobate), without bases.
 The recessed "necking" in the nature of fluting at the top of the shafts and the wide cushionlike echinus may be interpreted as slightly self-conscious archaising features, for Delos is Apollo's ancient birthplace.
 However, the similar fluting at the base of the shafts might indicate an intention for the plain shafts to be capable of wrapping in drapery.

 A classic statement of the Greek Doric order is the Temple of Hephaestus in Athens, built about 447 BC.
-The contemporary Parthenon, the largest temple in classical Athens, is also in the Doric order, although the sculptural enrichment is more familiar in the Ionic order: the Greeks were never as doctrinaire in the use of the Classical vocabulary as Renaissance theorists or Neoclassical architects.
+The contemporary Parthenon, the largest temple in classical Athens, represents the peak of perfection of Doric order architecture, although the sculptural enrichment is more familiar in the Ionic order: the Greeks were never as doctrinaire in the use of the Classical vocabulary as Renaissance theorists or Neoclassical architects.
 The detail, part of the basic vocabulary of trained architects from the later 18th century onwards, shows how the width of the metopes was flexible: here they bear the famous sculptures including the battle of Lapiths and Centaurs.